PhoenixIndustries/phoenixblog/site/content/download/kde.md

 type="download-edition"
 weight = "2"
 +++

+This edition is supported by the Manjaro team and comes with KDE, a very modern and flexible desktop.

 KDE is a feature-rich and versatile desktop environment that provides several different styles of menu to access applications.
 An excellent built-in interface to easily access and install new themes, widgets, etc, from the internet is also worth mentioning.
 While very user-friendly and certainly flashy, KDE is also quite resource heavy and noticably slower to start and use than a desktop environment such as XFCE.
 A 64 bit installation of Manjaro running KDE uses about 550MB of memory.